 How you can extract the real value from financial data using Transactions

 Financial data can be used to power a range of innovative services and personalised customer experiences.
 But merely having access to financial data isn’t enough.
 To put it to work and start reaping the rewards, the data needs to be refined.
-Luckily, Tink’s new product takes care of all of it.
-Here’s how Transactions works, and what you can do with it.
+Luckily, Tink’s Transactions product takes care of all of it.

 TL;DR – Quick summary